Motor Mitraan Di

-Motor Mitraan Di is a Punjabi comedy film directed by Amitoj Mann starring Gurpreet Ghuggi, Happy Raikoti, Vikram Ranjha Singh, Sonia Mann, Yograj Singh.
+Motor Mitraan Di is a Punjabi comedy film directed by Amitoj Mann starring Gurpreet Ghuggi, Happy Raikoti, Vikram Ranjha Singh, Sonia Mann, and Yograj Singh.
 It is a humorous expose of the self-styled Godmen who make their living by duping innocent people.

 Plot

 Bhaajj (Gurpreet Ghuggi) is Punjabi man who owns a vehicle repair workshop and who hates women.
 Bhaajj's cousin Ravi works for him and his younger brother Rajveer is jobless.
 Rajveer seeks blessing from a local religious head Babaji (Yograj Singh) at his temple Ashram, Babaji's right hand preacher Swami gives his predicts to Rajveer that the latter will not find a job, but will start his own business.

 Inspired by Swami, Rajveer buys a second hand bus from a client of his older brother's workshop, and asks his older brother Bhaajj to renew it so that they can drive it as business.
 Bhaajj reluctantly agrees.
 They give all female passengers 50% discount as promotional strategy. and their advertisement emphasize on that they will protect all female passengers, unlike other buses, where female passengers are often harassed by men.
 One of their passengers Preet therefore develops her feeling for Rajveer.

 Soon, they find the business is hard for them as they can collect too few passengers each time, so they decide to use the bus as shuttle bus for Babaji's devotees.

 Babaji gives a trunk to Swami and Deepak (Harsharan Singh) with a girl's dead body inside, asking them to deal with the body smoothly.
 They agree, hinting this is not the first murder they have committed.
 They decide to use Rajveer's bus to drop the body.